 Consider, for example, a multistep industrial method-of-manufacture claim that includes an intermediate step of irradiating the in-process material.
 Assuming that the irradiation step is useful, a manufacturer that omits that step but uses every other step, and sells a nonirradiated product, has not realized the full economic benefit of the claimed invention and is not liable for infringement.
-Existing precedent stops the manufacturer from realizing that full economic benefit by artifice: if the nonirradiated product is useful only when irradiated by the purchaser, the manufacturer is almost certainly liable for contributory infringement under 35 U.S.C. § 271(c), and also perhaps for inducement of infringement under § 271(b) if the manufacturer provides instructions on how to infringe.
-If the manufacturer outsources that step to an irradiation company across town, those companies are in a master-servant or principal-agent relationship and the manufacturer is liable as a direct infringer, just as if it had had one employee perform all steps of the claimed method with the exception of the irradiation step, and simply assigned a different employee to do the irradiation.
-This standard is captured in Muniauction, Inc. v.
-Thomson Corp., 532 F.3d 1318 (Fed.
-Cir.
-2008), as a case in which "one party exercises 'control or direction' over the entire process such that every step is attributable to the controlling party."
-Id. at 1329.
+And existing precedent stops the manufacturer from realizing that full economic benefit by artifice: if the nonirradiated product is useful only when irradiated by the purchaser, the manufacturer is almost certainly liable for contributory infringement under 35 U.S.C. § 271(c), and also perhaps for inducement of infringement under § 271(b).
+Or if the manufacturer outsources that step to an irradiation company across town, those companies are in a master-servant or principal-agent relationship and the manufacturer is liable as a direct infringer, just as if it had had one employee perform all steps of the claimed method with the exception of the irradiation step, and simply assigned a different employee to do the irradiation.